JacobFaller/Neo4j_Project_SteamGames/README.md

 Remove games with zero recommendations (and, in an earlier step, games with both zero recommendations and zero rating).

-This reduced the graph from ~60k games and ~400k relationships to roughly:
+This reduced the graph from ~60k games and far more than ~400k relationships to roughly:

 ~13k Game nodes

-~93k–230k relationships (depending on stage).
+~400k relationships

-Relationship rebuilds
+<ins>Relationship rebuilds</ins>

 For each relationship type (e.g. Publisher, Developer, Genre, Category, Language, Tag), run a dedicated LOAD CSV + SPLIT + UNWIND import.

 Arrays such as Supported languages required additional cleaning (e.g. stripping brackets and quotes) before splitting.

-Tag relationships and AuraDB limit
+<ins>Tag relationships and AuraDB limit</ins>

 Tag relationships were imported last, as they generate a large number of edges.

-The free-tier limit of 400k relationships was almost reached; only a small remainder of tag relationships exceeded the limit, which is acceptable for the project’s learning-oriented scope.
+The free-tier limit of 400k relationships was essentially reached; only a small remainder of tag relationships exceeded the limit, which is acceptable for the project’s learning-oriented scope.

 **STILL IN PROGRESS --> 🌐 Web Application Architecture**

 The web application is intentionally minimal:

-Backend
+<u>Backend</u>

 Language: Python